NicolaBernini/CSnipptes1/theory/standard_library/memory_management/readme.md

 # Memory Management API Semantic

 In C, the Memory Management Semantic is type agnostic
+- Comments
   - Elements are always treated as a sequence of bytes
+- Pro
+  - Maximum generality
+- Con
+  - No compile-time checks

 ## Memory Allocation